20 Botany Terms Every Gardener Should Know

 Like everything, there’s a lingo that goes with gardening.
-And if you’ve ever walked into a nursery feeling completely overwhelmed by the vocabulary—then you’ve experienced it first-hand.
+And if you’ve ever walked into a nursery feeling completely overwhelmed by the vocabulary, you’ve experienced it first-hand.
 While textbook learning alone can’t make you a great gardener, when combined with enough hands-on practice, learning more about various gardening and botany terms can actually improve your craft.
+Whether you’re looking to expand your botanical vocab, or just to impress your gardening friends— this list of botanical terms will help you build on your gardening skills, especially when it comes to how you talk about them.
+Here are 20 botanical terms that will make you a better gardener, guaranteed.

 20 Botany Terms That Will Make You A Better Gardener